iremgulcin/acelya-kardelen-emine-cevdet/modelcard.md

 #### Summary

 The model exhibited good performance on the training set but showed some generalization error on the separate test set, with slightly higher MAE and RMSE values.
-Interestingly, it **performed surprisingly well on the February 2023 data**, achieving lower MAE, RMSE.
+Interestingly, it **performed surprisingly well on the February 2023 data**, achieving similar MAE, RMSE scores as the inital training process.